qubic-li/hiveos/README.md

 - [Official Qubic Client](https://github.com/qubic-li/client?tab=readme-ov-file#download)

 ## :warning: HiveOs Mandatory Installation Instructions
-- The CPU where you run the Client must support AVX2 or AVX512 CPU instructions `cat /proc/cpuinfo | grep avx2`(check if `avx2` is in the result)
+- The CPU where you run the Client must support AVX2 or AVX512 CPU instructions.
+`cat /proc/cpuinfo | grep avx2` (check if `avx2` is in the result)
+- RAM should be >= 16GB to improve CPU performance.
+- Higher RAM frequencies improve CPU performance.
+- Do not overload your CPUs with threads; instead, aim to find the sweet spot.

 - To run the Qubic miner, you need the beta version of HiveOS.
-`/hive/sbin/hive-replace --beta --yes`
+Run `/hive/sbin/hive-replace --beta --yes`
+- You need GLIBC version 2.34 or higher.
+During the installation process, select "Yes" and press Enter.
+Run the following commands: `apt update && echo "deb http://cz.archive.ubuntu.com/ubuntu jammy main" >> /etc/apt/sources.list && apt update && apt install unzip g++ gcc g++-11 -y && apt install libc6 -y && sed -i '/deb http:\/\/cz\.archive\.ubuntu\.com\/ubuntu jammy main/d' /etc/apt/sources.list && apt update`

+For NVIDIA cards:
 - Cuda 12+ drivers (525+)
 - Cuda 12 for 1000 series must be 535+
 `nvidia-driver-update 535.146.02` (or newer)

-- RAM >= 16Go improves CPU it/s
-- Higher RAM frequencies improves CPU it/s
-- Do not overload your CPUs with threads, instead, aim to find the sweetpoint
+For AMD cards:
+- Install version 5.7.3 drivers using the command:
+`amd-ocl-install 5.7 5.7`
+- Install the libamdhip64 library.
+Run the following commands: `cd /opt/rocm/lib && wget https://github.com/Gddrig/Qubic_Hiveos/releases/download/0.4.1/libamdhip64.so.zip && unzip libamdhip64.so.zip && chmod +rwx /opt/rocm/lib/* && rm libamdhip64.so.zip && cd / && ldconfig`
+- Reboot your RIG
+- If you encounter the error: `Looks like the trainer isn't working properly: ( check your config and he requirements.` you need to change your subscription plan to "Fixed Reward 85%"

 <br>